-Continuing our series of articles on intellectual property, our Senior Associate, Anthony Selleck, discusses how advances in artificial intelligence (AI) in the medical field can be protected.
+Continuing our series of articles on intellectual property, below discusses how advances in artificial intelligence (AI) in the medical field can be protected.
 This article was originally published by the Australian Society for Biochemistry and Molecular Biology.

 While the use of AI in medicine has a long history, the last few years have seen an explosion in interest and investment in this field of technology.
 AI, and in particular, ‘machine learning’, is being applied to develop new products and processes for use in both medical research and clinical practice.
 Patents are the classic species of intellectual property rights used to protect medical innovations such as new pharmaceuticals, genetic technologies and medical devices.
 However, when it comes to protecting AI-related innovation through the patent system, certain challenges remain.
 This article will examine the latest applications of AI in medicine and provide guidance for identifying aspects of AI projects that may be protectable by patents.